-Conventional cytogenetics, including chromosome analysis via karyotyping, has been used for decades to identify chromosome abnormalities in hematologic malignancies.4 Karyotyping is a technique that produces an image of an individual's chromosomes.
+Conventional cytogenetics, including chromosome analysis via karyotyping, has been used for decades to identify chromosome abnormalities in hematologic malignancies.
+Karyotyping is a technique that produces an image of an individual's chromosomes.
 Chromosome banding refers to light and dark regions along the length of a chromosome after staining with a dye.
-This technique provides a low-resolution, whole genome scan that can identify many recurrent structural chromosome abnormalities, fusion gene translocations, and inversions common in acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), chronic lymphocytic leukemia (CLL).4 due to its low resolution many aberrations may be missed.7 In fact, abnormal karyotypes are seen in only 20-40% of patients with multiple myeloma (MM), 60% of those with ALL, 40% of those with CLL and 40%-50% of those with AML.7 (The yield in CLL can be low due to the poor growth of these cells in culture).
+This technique provides a low-resolution, whole genome scan that can identify many recurrent structural chromosome abnormalities, fusion gene translocations, and inversions common in acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), chronic lymphocytic leukemia (CLL).4

+Karyotyping is an important part of the standard investigation of many hematologic malignancies, although due to its low resolution many aberrations may be missed.7 In fact, abnormal karyotypes are seen in only 20-40% of patients with multiple myeloma (MM), 60% of those with ALL, 40% of those with CLL and 40%-50% of those with AML.7 (The yield in CLL can be low due to the poor growth of these cells in culture).